-The Innovative Technology Committee is a subsidiary of the Information Technology Committee comprised of representatives from Information Management and Technology, faculty from all academic colleges, student representatives, as well as representatives from various administrative departments across campus.
-The Innovative Technology Committee evaluates new software and makes recommendations on how and when the new technology should be deployed and communicated to campus.
-The Innovative Technology Committee also selects the standard computer hardware configuration for the campus refresh programs on an annual basis, and provides recommendations for other technology initiatives.
+The Innovative Technology Group is a subsidiary of the Information Technology Committee comprised of representatives from Information Management and Technology, faculty from all academic colleges, student representatives, as well as representatives from various administrative departments across campus.
+The Innovative Technology Group evaluates new software and makes recommendations on how and when the new technology should be deployed and communicated to campus.
+The Innovative Technology Group also selects the standard computer hardware configuration for the campus refresh programs on an annual basis, and provides recommendations for other technology initiatives.

 Current Innovative Technology Initiatives

 The Innovative Technology Group is finalizing the selection of the preferred hardware configurations.
 Every year the committee selects a PC Laptop, PC Desktop, Apple Laptop and Apple Desktop as a standard configuration.
 The committee's goal is to identify hardware configurations that will accommodate the majority of computing needs for the University including lab, classroom, and faculty and staff machines.
 The committee must make fiscally responsible decisions when selecting hardware configurations that will sustain a 5 year refresh cycle.
 The standard preferred hardware configurations are used for the Academic Computer Refresh Program for all faculty and staff computers as well as the Student Computer Refresh Program for all lab and classroom computers.